inducer/hedge/doc/manual/source/optemplate.rst

 Flux Operators and Related Functionality
 """"""""""""""""""""""""""""""""""""""""

-.. autoclass:: BoundaryPair
+.. autoclass:: hedge.optemplate.primitives.BoundaryPair

-.. autofunction:: get_flux_operator
+.. autofunction:: hedge.optemplate.tools.get_flux_operator

     See :ref:`fluxspec` for more details on how numerical fluxes are specified  language.